chattermill/nlp-challenge/README.md

   your memory consumption and training times (anything that takes over an hour to train on a GPU is going to be too long)
-* Please focus on making the code clear and modular, rather than on the complexity of the solution. **Accuracy level itself will not be a success factor as much as our understanding of what you are doing and why.**
+* Please focus on making the code clear and modular, rather than on the complexity of the solution. **Accuracy level itself will not be a success factor as much as our understanding of what you are doing and why.**  Provide your solution as if it were a research task.
 * You may use Jupyter notebooks to code and present your solution if you prefer

 ### Bonus Points